JeffVandrewJr/flask-ezmail/README.md

     max_emails = db.Column(db.Integer)
     suppress = db.Column(db.Boolean)
 ```
-If you went the SQLAlchemy route, any time you need to grab your email client you'd just:
+If you went the Flask-SQLAlchemy route, any time you need to grab your email client you'd just:
 ```python3
 mail = Email.query.first()
 ```